GECO-IT/fedora-coreos-proxmox/README.md

 # fedora-coreos-proxmox

-Fedora CoreOS template on proxmox
+Fedora CoreOS template for proxmox

+### CloudInit

+Only these parameters are supported by our cloudinit wrapper :

+- User (only one default = admin)
+- Passwd
+- DNS domain
+- DNS Servers
+- SSH public key
+- IP Config (ipv4 only)

 ### Script output
 ```